ciphscoin/electrum-ciphscoin/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-Spacecoin.
+This directory contains the python dependencies used by Electrum-ciphscoin.

 Android
 -------